 People often ask how to choose when there are several masters or practitioners available.
 First of all, be clear what your needs are.
 If you want to learn to practice Reiki, you need a Reiki master to teach you.
 However, you can receive treatment from any level practitioner, either a friend or a professional.

-If you wish to learn Reiki, the choice of teacher is important for every level, even First degree.
-Reiki masters have different perspectives, experience, and training.
+If you wish to learn Reiki, the choice of teacher matters at every level, even First Degree.
+Reiki masters have different perspectives, experience, training, and personalities.
 The Reiki master creates the context in which you start your practice.
 Choose someone qualified with whom you feel an affinity.

-Although the Reiki Alliance is a good place to look for a practitioner, the Alliance does not guarantee that members honor the commitments they made when joining the Alliance (such as commitments to give adequate time in training students, with long pauses between levels), so it is important to interview each master you are considering.
-And remember that there are also many Reiki masters who are not Alliance members who have thoughtful, disciplined approaches to the practice.
+Although the Reiki Alliance is a good place to look for a Reiki master, the Alliance does not guarantee that members honor the commitments they made when joining the Alliance, such as commitments to give adequate time in training students, with long pauses between training at the various levels during which students practice consistently.
+It’s important to look carefully into each master you’re considering.
+And remember many non-Alliance Reiki masters have thoughtful, disciplined approaches to practice.